 Newquay is a lively and exciting seaside resort town that has loads to offer everyone who comes here.
-From stunning beaches and the most visually amazing coastal scenery, to great paces to relax with good food and nice drinks and lively nightspots for you and your friends to party the night away.
+From stunning beaches and the most visually amazing coastal scenery to great places to relax with good food and nice drinks and lively nightspots for you and your friends to party the night away.

 Newquay’s coastline boasts seven miles of soft, golden sand and is also hosts UK’s number one waves for surfing, attracting people of all ages and interests.